Bump, set, spike

 What Torched is not about: sports.
 You'll have to find your rhythmic gymnastics coverage elsewhere.
 Unless there's a rhythmic gymnastics infrastructure angle.
 Which is unlikely.
 But possible.

 For over 20 years I've been writing about LA transportation, housing, urban design, public space, and environmental policy.
 For the past decade I've worked as a staff writer at Gizmodo, Curbed, and New York Magazine.
-In 2019 I played myself on the traffic safety episode of Adam Conover’s show Adam Ruins Everything, “Adam Ruins a Murder.”
+I'm also a co-host of the local news and politics show LA Podcast.
+In 2019 I played myself on the traffic safety episode of Adam Conover’s show Adam Ruins Everything, "Adam Ruins a Murder."
 In 2021 I was honored to be named as the recipient of the Steven Heller Prize for Cultural Commentary for my writing on design and urbanism.
-I'm also a co-host of the local news and politics show LA Podcast and I write Report Forward, a monthly policy newsletter for the LA Forward Institute.
+I have also received the Design Advocate award from the LA chapter of the American Institute of Architects and was named Journalist of the Year by Streetsblog Los Angeles.
+In 2012, my project Good Ideas for Cities, co-created with Casey Caplowe, was selected for inclusion in the U.S. Pavilion at the Venice Architecture Biennale.
+I am also a USC Annenberg/Getty Arts Journalism Fellow, one of the most formative experiences of my journalism career.

-You can contact me at alissa(@)torched.la or text me a tip at 323 207 5607‬.
+You can contact me at alissa(@)torched.la or text me a tip at 323 207 5607.
 That's my Google Voice number and you can keep it handy by saving it in your phone as Torched Tips.
+You can also message me on Signal now with my new username awalkerinla.99

 You can read Torched right here online anytime you want, but it's also a newsletter.
 If you subscribe, the newest stories will be dispatched directly to your inbox the moment they go live — just be sure to add my email to your address book: alissa(@)torched.la.
 You can always email me if you have any questions or aren't getting the newsletter or would like to talk through a sponsorship idea or just want to tell me where you found another concrete bench made for the 1984 games.